MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-understand.md

 ## Understand semantic model (default)

 Datamarts provide a semantic layer that is automatically generated and synchronized with the contents of the datamart tables, their structure, and underlying data.
 This layer is provided in an automatically generated semantic model.
-This automatic generation and synchronization enables you to further describe the domain of data with things like hierarchies, friendly names and descriptions.
+This automatic generation and synchronization enables you to further describe the domain of data with things like hierarchies, friendly names, and descriptions.
 You can also set formatting specific to your locale or business requirements.
 With datamarts, you can create measures and standardized metrics for reporting.
 Power BI (and other client tools) can create visuals and provide results for such calculations based on the data in context.

 The **default** Power BI semantic model created from a datamart eliminates the need to connect to a separate semantic model, set up refresh schedules, and manage multiple data elements.
-Instead, you can build your business logic in a datamart and its data will be immediately available in Power BI, enabling the following:
+Instead, you can build your business logic in a datamart and its data is immediately available in Power BI, enabling the following:

 * Datamart data access through the Semantic model Hub.
 * Capability to analyze in Excel.
 * Capability to quickly create reports in the Power BI service.
-* No need to refresh, synchronize data or understand connection details.
+* No need to refresh, synchronize data, or understand connection details.
 * Build solutions on the web without needing Power BI Desktop.

 During preview, default semantic model connectivity is available using [DirectQuery](../../connect-data/desktop-directquery-about.md) only.
 The following image shows how datamarts fit into the process continuum starting with connecting to data, all the way through creating reports.